Magnolia 4.5 reached end of life on June 30, 2016. This branch is no longer supported, see End-of-life policy.

 superuserfor both username and password.

-New naming conventions
+New id conventions for templates

 In Magnolia 4.5 template IDs are in the format of